 While Bronze Age samples of west-central Italy show a clear homogenisation of the genetic pool, with a shift in the PCA towards central Europe (away from the previous CHG/Iran Neolithic influence), and thus close to the modern Sardinian cluster, the few investigated Iron Age samples from the Republican period (ca. 700–20 BC) show a widespread genetic cluster encompassing the modern Italian ones, overlapping North Italian (ca. 60%) or South Italian/Sicilian (ca. 40%) clusters.
 The arrival or increase of EHG-, Levant Neolithic-, or CHG/IN-related ancestry in samples from this period suggest influence from previous population movements during the LBA from the north or through the Mediterranean, respectively.
 The Imperial Period shows influence from CHG/IN-related ancestry, but only sporadically Levant Neolithic.

-The traditional association of Etruscans and the Tursēnoi of Lemnos in the Aegean is supported by recent genetic research, and it is likely derived from a recent invasion of the Italian Peninsula by eastern peoples from Asia Minor, which justifies the recent Anatolian cultural and linguistic influence in Etruscan, as well as the indirect influence of the former in Latin and Osco-Umbrian through the expansion of the latter.
-The arrival of Tyrrhenian speakers may have been an infiltration of small groups with few material objects, which may be as difficult to pinpoint exactly as that of Proto-Greeks in the southern Balkans (Beekes 2003).
+The traditional association of Etruscans and the Tursēnoi of Lemnos in the Aegean seems supported by recent genetic research on the frequent contacts of Mediterranean peoples during the Bronze Age, and it is likely derived from a recent invasion of the Italian Peninsula by eastern peoples from Asia Minor, which justifies the recent Near Eastern cultural and linguistic influence of Etruscans (Magness 2001), as well as the indirect influence of the former in Latin and Osco-Umbrian through the expansion of the latter.
+The arrival of Tyrrhenian speakers may have been an infiltration of small elite groups with few material objects, which may be as difficult to pinpoint exactly as that of Proto-Greeks in the southern Balkans (Beekes 2003).

 The language of Etruscans would then be closely related to that of the ancient Minoans.
 The concentration of J2a1b-M67 subclades in central-west and north-west Italians, with lesser presence in Provence and in northern Corsica (Di Cristofaro et al. 2018), may be associated with this migration, because haplogroup J2a1-L26 is found in Anatolian Neolithic-related populations.
 Even though this haplogroup is also found among Early European farmers from central Europe, the only ancient J2a1b-M67 subclade reported to date in Europe comes from Ludas-Varjú-dűlő (ca. 1200 BC), belonging to the Kyjatice group of the Urnfield culture (Gamba et al. 2014).